channelaccess/ca_matlab/Readme.md

 After creating a channel you are able to get and put values via the `get()` and `put(value)` methods.

-__Note__: If you created a channel with the monitored flag set true `get()` will not reach for the network to get the latest value of the channel but returns the latest update by a channel monitor.
+__Note__: If you created a channel with the monitored flag set to *true*, `get()` does not access the network to get the latest value of the channel but returns the latest update by a channel monitor.
-If you require to explicitly fetch the value over the network use `get(true)` (this should only be rare cases as most of the time its enough to get the cached value)
+If you require to explicitly fetch the value over the network use `get(true)` (this should be rarely used as most of the time its enough to get the cached value)

-__Note__: A polling loop within your Matlab application on a channel created with the monitored flag set *true* is perfectly fine and does not induce any load on the network.
+__Note__: A polling loop within your Matlab application on a channel created with the monitored flag set to *true* is perfectly fine as it does not induce any load on the network.

 To put a value in a fire and forget style use `putNoWait(value)`.
-This method will put the value change request on the network but does not wait for any kind of acknowledgement.
+This method will put the change request on the network but does not wait for any kind of acknowledgement.

 ```Matlab
 value = channel.get();